During our pre-purchase examination, we conduct a thorough soundness and physical exam on each horse.

 The PowerFloat is used to remove all dominant malocclusions from sharp points, front or rear hooks and ramps, tall teeth, wave mouth and apply bits seats.
 PowerFloat dental procedures are completed without causing trauma to the inside of your horse’s mouth.
 The grinding surface of the float is fully surrounded by a protective guard.
 The variable speed, heavy-duty DeWalt motor allows the PowerFloat to operate quickly, thus reducing the amount of time your horse needs to remain sedated.

-Wolf teeth are extracted either when seen on exam or when colts are castrated.
+Wolf teeth are extracted when seen on exam.

 Additional Equine services